boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-2.md

 1. Keep the index in memory.
 Save every now and then or once at the end of the indexing process.

 This approach has a few issues.
-The main one being if we are indexing a popular word such as &#8220;the&#8221; the index is going to get VERY large very quickly and consume all available memory.
+The main one being if we are indexing a popular word such as "the" the index is going to get VERY large very quickly and consume all available memory.
 [Stopwords https://en.wikipedia.org/wiki/Stop_words][9] would fix this issue for a while, but eventually we are going to need more memory then we can fit in a machine.
-Sure we could only take this approach for words which are not common and keep the common words using the existing approach, but we won&#8217;t get much performance gain as its the frequent reads/writes which are killing performance.
+Sure we could only take this approach for words which are not common and keep the common words using the existing approach, but we won't get much performance gain as its the frequent reads/writes which are killing performance.
 That said I think its worth at least trying, as it should be very easy to implement.
 It may also get us over the million document mark which means we can spend more time focused on cool ranking algorithms.

 2. Flush outputs to disk occasionally, and post process.